garfias06/readme-generator/Develop/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+  ## Features:
+  NONE.

+  ## How to Contribute:
+  Open source.

+  ## Tests:
+  npm test.

+  ## Questions:
+  If you have questions about the repository, open an issue or contact me directly at garfias06_23@outlook.com or GitHub Profile: github.com/garfias06.